-- (1) Management anticipates that Quanex Corporation will incur a pre-tax loss on assumed cash settlement of Quanex Corporation's Convertible Senior Debentures, currently estimated to be \$138.0 million based on an assumed stock price of \$53.00 (closing price on December 21, 2007).
-Management also expects Quanex Corporation to recognize merger related pre-tax expenses of approximately \$1.0 million for the accelerated vesting of restricted stock, approximately \$2.6.8 million for the cash settlement of stock options based on options outstanding as of December 31, 2007 and the same assumed stock price of \$53.00.
-Additionally, management expects that one-time pre-tax expenses of \$20.4 million for transaction related expenses, primarily related to investment banking, legal, accounting and benefit administration conversion fees, will be required to complete the various transactions, including the merger and spin-off.
+(1) Management anticipates that Quanex Corporation will incur a pre-tax loss on assumed cash settlement of Quanex Corporation's Convertible Senior Debentures, currently estimated to be \$138.2 million based on an assumed stock price of \$53.00 (closing price on February 20, 2008).
+Management also expects Quanex Corporation to recognize merger related pre-tax expenses of approximately \$0.8 million for the accelerated vesting of restricted stock, approximately \$26.8 million for the cash settlement of stock options based on options outstanding as of December 31, 2007 and the same assumed stock price of \$53.00.
+Additionally, management expects that one-time pre-tax expenses of \$21.0 million for transaction related expenses, primarily related to investment banking, legal, accounting and benefit administration conversion fees, will be required to complete the various transactions, including the merger and spin-off.
 Of these expenses, management estimates that approximately \$5.0 million relate to the spin-off, of which Quanex Building Products Corporation will be responsible for half.
 Of the total transaction related expenses, \$2.5 million has been incurred during fiscal 2007 and included in the Historical Quanex Corporation amounts.
-These nonrecurring items have not been reflected in the pro forma consolidated statements of income. - (2) Represents pro forma adjustments to Quanex Corporation corporate expenses for non-building products related items.
-The cost of sales adjustment is almost entirely comprised of an \$11.2 million elimination of the estimated vehicular products segment's LIFO expense that has historically been calculated on a single pool basis and recorded as a corporate expense item. - (3) The adjustment to selling, general and administrative expense is to remove those expenditures historically recorded as Quanex Corporation corporate expenses that are either directly related to Vehicular Products segment employees or legacy items.
-Legacy items are comprised of expenditures that relate to operations previously owned by Quanex Corporation and expenditures associated with former corporate employees.
+These nonrecurring items have not been reflected in the pro forma consolidated statements of income.

+(2) Represents pro forma adjustments to Quanex Corporation corporate expenses for non-building products related items.
+The cost of sales adjustment is almost entirely comprised of an \$11.2 million elimination of the estimated vehicular products segment's LIFO expense that has historically been calculated on a single pool basis and recorded as a corporate expense item.
+Quanex Building Products recognized \$1.3 million of income associated with LIFO on a pro forma basis.